-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — Trump Latest (@TrumpLatest) April 6, 2017

 While the women looked very comfortable once alone, the picture in the Oval Office with Melania and Queen Rania standing behind their husbands was the photo that caught the most flack today online.
-It might have been an odd pose for the President and First Lady of a nation that prides themselves on men and women being treated equally in all things.
+It might have been an odd pose for the president and first lady of a nation that prides themselves on men and women being treated equally in all things.

-Would this picture be called “weird” and would people be asking what was wrong with it if Trump and the King of Jordon stood behind their wives in a similar pose?
+Would this picture be called “weird,” and would people be asking what was wrong with it if Trump and the King of Jordon stood behind their wives in a similar pose?

 [Featured Image by Evan Vucci/AP Images]